-- 3.D.1 For Emission Points AA-004, AB-004, and AA-008, the permittee shall prepare and maintain a written work practice implementation plan that defines environmentally desirable work practices for finishing and cleaning operations affected by National Emission Standards for Wood Furniture Manufacturing Operations.
-This plan shall address paragraphs 3.D.3 through 3.D.13 and shall be maintained and updated as needed to reflect facility changes.
-The written work practice implementation plan shall be available for inspection by the DEQ upon request.
-(Ref.: 40 CFR 63.803(a)) - 3.D.2 The permittee shall train all new and existing personnel, including contract personnel, who are involved in finishing, gluing, cleaning, and washoff operations, use of manufacturing equipment, or implementation of the requirements of National Emission Standards for Wood Furniture Manufacturing Operations.
+- 3.D.1 The permittee shall maintain a written work practice implementation plan that defines environmentally desirable work practices for each wood furniture manufacturing operation affected by National Emission Standards for Wood Furniture Manufacturing Operations.
+This plan shall address Paragraphs 3.D.2 through 3.D.12 and shall be available for inspection by the DEQ upon request.
+(Ref.: 40 CFR 63.803(a)) - 3.D.2 The permittee shall train all new and existing personnel, including contract personnel who are involved in finishing, gluing, cleaning, and washoff operations; use of manufacturing equipment; or implementation of the requirements of National Emission Standards for Wood Furniture Manufacturing Operations.
 All new personnel shall be trained upon hiring.
-All personnel shall be given refresher training annually.
+All existing personnel shall be given refresher training annually.
 The permittee shall maintain a copy of the training program with the work practice implementation plan.
-The training program shall include, at a minimum, the following:

-- (a) A list of all current personnel by name and job description that are required to be trained; - (b) An outline of the subjects to be covered in the initial and refresher training for each position or group of personnel; - (c) Lesson plans for courses to be given at the initial and the annual refresher training that include, at a minimum, appropriate application techniques, appropriate cleaning and washoff procedures, appropriate equipment setup and adjustment to minimize finishing material usage and overspray, and appropriate management of cleanup wastes; and - (d) A description of the methods to be used at the completion of initial or refresher training to demonstrate and document successful completion.
+The training program shall include, at a minimum, the following: - (a) A list of all current personnel by name and job description that are required to be trained; - (b) An outline of the subjects to be covered in the initial and refresher training for each position or group of personnel; - (c) Lesson plans for courses to be given at the initial and the annual refresher training that include, at a minimum, appropriate application techniques, appropriate cleaning and washoff procedures, appropriate equipment setup and adjustment to minimize finishing material usage and overspray, and appropriate management of cleanup wastes; and - (d) A description of the methods to be used at the completion of initial or refresher training to demonstrate and document successful completion.